Malcolm Playfair Anderson: Early life

-Anderson was born 6 April 1879 in Irvington, Indiana as the son of Melville Best Anderson and his wife Charlena (née van Vleck).
+Anderson was born 6 April 1879 in Irvington, Indiana, as the son of Melville Best Anderson and his wife Charlena (née van Vleck).

 Anderson was one of his parents' two children who survived to adulthood; the other was a younger brother, Robert van Vleck Anderson.

 From ages eleven to fifteen, Anderson attended school in Germany.

 Upon returning to the United States, Anderson attended Stanford University, graduating in 1904 with a Bachelor of Arts in zoology.

-Beginning at age 15, Anderson took part in collecting expeditions, befriending scientists and academics such as Ray Lyman Wilbur.
+At age 15, Anderson collected expeditions, befriending scientists and academics such as Ray Lyman Wilbur.

 Before completing his degree, he had already undertaken thousands of miles' worth of scientific expeditions, traversing Arizona, California, and Alaska.

 Career

-In 1904, Anderson was chosen by the Zoological Society of London to be the leader of Duke of Bedford's Exploration of Eastern Asia.
+In 1904, Anderson was chosen by the Zoological Society of London to lead Duke of Bedford's Exploration of Eastern Asia.

-While his personal interest was mostly in the study of birds, his role in the expedition was to procure new mammal specimens.
+While his interest was mostly in the study of birds, his role in the expedition was to procure new mammal specimens.

 The Exploration began in July 1904 in Yokohama, Japan.

 From 1904 to 1907, Anderson traveled through Japan, eastern China, and Korea.

 In 1908, he took a break from scientific collecting, traveling Europe with his mother Charlena.

 The second leg of the expedition began in Wuhan on 5 October 1909 and ended in Shanghai on 13 September 1910.

-In total, the Bedford Exploration of Eastern Asia collected over 2,700 individual mammals, resulting in many newly-described species.
+The Bedford Exploration of Eastern Asia collected over 2,700 individual mammals, resulting in many newly described species.

 Anderson collected the holotypes of several species, including the Shinto shrew and Japanese red-backed vole.

-After completing the Exploration of Eastern Asia, Andersoon took two collecting trips to South America.
+After completing the Exploration of Eastern Asia, Anderson took two collecting trips to South America.

-The first trip was with Wilfred Hudson Osgood and the second was with his wife, Mary Elizabeth.
+The first trip was with Wilfred Hudson Osgood, and the second was with his wife, Mary Elizabeth.

-In 1911, British zoologist Oldfield Thomas wrote: "to our great loss and regret Mr Anderson now proposes to give up the arduous life of the field collector."
+In 1911, British zoologist Oldfield Thomas wrote: "To our great loss and regret, Mr Anderson now proposes to give up the arduous life of the field collector."